MicrosoftDocs/power-platform/power-platform/alm/how-managed-solutions-merged.md

  Managed solutions that contain forms that use new security roles depend on those roles.
 You should include these security roles with your managed solution.

- When importing managed or unmanaged solutions for entity forms, the Overwrite Customizations option, even if selected, does not apply.
-The solution being imported merges with any existing solution layers for a form.
+ When you import a solution that includes table forms, the **Overwrite Customizations** option, even if selected, does not apply.
+The form being imported merges with any existing solution layers for the form.

 > [!NOTE]
 >  When a managed solution entity contains multiple forms and the environment entity form also contains multiple forms, the new forms aren't appended to the bottom of the list of available forms&mdash;they're interleaved with the original entity forms.